pixelschrubber/grunting-kameleoon/README.md

+This repository makes use of a deprecated REST API.
+Please use the updated repo from here: https://github.com/Kameleoon/dev-template

 # Grunting Kameleoon
 Making use of the kameleoon REST API in order to build a local test stack with deployment to kameleoon.
 With this grunt taskrunner, you will be able to use the REST API of Kameleoon in order to automate your testworkflow.